-In 1993, the EPA promulgated the General Conformity Regulations, which ensure that Federal Actions comply with the National Ambient Air Quality Standards (NAAQS) and conform to a nonattainment area's State Implementation Plan (SIP).
+The 1990 Clean Air Act Amendments include the provision of Federal Conformity, which is a regulation that ensures that Federal Actions conform to a nonattainment area's State Implementation Plan (SIP) thus not adversely impacting the area's progress toward attaining the National Ambient Air Quality Standards (NAAQS).
 In the case of the Cape May Seawall project, the Federal Action is to manage coastal storm risk to the project area.
-The USACE Philadelphia District will be responsible for construction.
-Cape May, New Jersey, where the Federal Action will take place, is classified as nonattainment for ozone (oxides of nitrogen [NOx] and volatile organic compounds [VOCs]).
-The Cape May Seawall project site is within the Philadelphia-Wilmington-Atlantic City Nonattainment Area (PA-NJ-MD-DE).
-The PA-NJ-MD-DE nonattainment area is also currently in Marginal Nonattainment for the 2015 8-hour Ozone Standard.
+The U.S. Army Corps of Engineers, Philadelphia District would be responsible for construction.
+Cape May, New Jersey within which the Federal Action will take place is classified as nonattainment for ozone (oxides of nitrogen [NOx] and volatile organic compounds [VOCs]).
+The Cape May Seawall project site is within the Philadelphia-Wilmington-Atlantic City Nonattainment Area (PA-NJ-DE-MD).